• Skip to primary navigation

 • Cook the potstickers according to the directions on the package, then drain.

-• While the potstickers are cooking, mix the tamari or soy sauce, sesame oil, pepper, and scallions in a serving bowl.
+• While the potstickers are cooking, mix the tamari, sesame oil, pepper, and scallions in a serving bowl.

 • Heat the broth in a saucepan or in the microwave.